fespinoza/social-graph-editor/README.md

 Also it has the capability of join social network data from two different users, giving users of this application a way of interacting with each other and complement their information.

+I have a full report of the motivation, analysis and all aspects of this work including a user manual in my [thesis report](https://github.com/fespinoza/memoria).

 The application is currently running on http://social-graph-editor.herokuapp.com and this is a video explaining how the app works